JuliaManifolds/Manifolds.jl/docs/src/notation.md

 when referring to that code.
 This is for example the case the caligraphic symbols.

-Within the documented functions the utf8 symbols are used whenever possible, as long as that renders still in TeX within this documentation.
+Within the documented functions the utf8 symbols are used whenever possible, as long as that renders still in $\TeX$ within this documentation.

 A